tomsoust/Hector-GenAI/README.md

 # Hector AI

 Gen AI-powered responses with the tone and style of your choice!
-Be it a surfer, a sarasctic teenager or a butler, Hector can do it all.
+Be it a surfer, a sarcastic teenager or a butler, Hector can do it all.

 ## Table of Contents
 - [Introduction](#introduction)